Mordech/lit-html-typescript-template/README.md

-# lit-html & TypesSript template
+# lit-html & TypeScript template
 A lit-html template with TypeScript, Sass, and Snowpack.
 With pre-commit hooks and linting tools.